DiAguiar310/D-OS-Diogo-Operating-System/README.md

 D'OS (Diogo Operating System) is an open-source, browser-based project that simulates the look and feel of a graphical Operating System (OS).
 It was originally created as a complement for a research presentation about programming concepts such as APIs, multitasking, memory models, user interfaces, and event-driven programming.

-🚀 Features
-🖥️ Desktop Environment with draggable windows and interactive icons 🌗 Light & Dark Mode toggle
-🖼️ Wallpaper Management – default wallpapers + custom upload support ⏰ Taskbar with real-time clock and system icons (Wi-Fi, audio, logo) 📂 Start Menu with submenu navigation and settings
-🔍 Information windows explaining key programming concepts:
+🚀 Features: 🖥️ Desktop Environment with draggable windows and interactive icons 🌗 Light & Dark Mode toggle 🖼️ Wallpaper Management – default wallpapers + custom upload support ⏰ Taskbar with real-time clock and system icons (Wi-Fi, audio, logo) 📂 Start Menu with submenu navigation and settings 🔍 Information windows explaining key programming concepts:

 APIs
 Memory Models